 An archive with such an index speeds up linking to the library and allows routines in the library to call each other without regard to their placement in the archive.

 The GNU ranlib program is another form of GNU ar; running ranlib is completely equivalent to executing 'ar -s'.
 See Chapter 1 [ar], page 2.

 -h -H

---help Show usage information for ranlib.
+help Show usage information for ranlib. потр DIIOW usuge mormauon 101 Tantio.